The Hammer (2007 film): Release

 The Hammer opened on 20 screens on March 21, 2008, and grossed $97,137 during its first weekend.
 The following week, the film expanded to 34 theaters and had box office totals of $104,803.
 It was presented at the Victoria Film Festival in February 2008 and received the Audience Favourite Award.
 The film also played at the Tribeca Film Festival in April 2007, and received a positive review in Variety.
 The film opened nationwide in the United States on March 21, 2008.

 The Hammer was released on DVD June 26, 2008.

 Critical reception

 The Hammer received mostly positive reviews from critics.
-Rotten Tomatoes gave the film an 82% rating, based on 40 reviews.
-Metacritic reported the film had an average score of 57 out of 100, based on 12 reviews.
+On the review aggregator website Rotten Tomatoes, 82% of 39 critics' reviews are positive.
+The website's consensus reads: "The Hammer perseveres as both an above-average sports comedy and a perfect starring vehicle for Carolla."
+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 12 critics, indicating "mixed or average" reviews.
+Variety gave the film a positive review, praising the screenplay, writing: "Carolla, who wrote pic’s story, was a Golden Glover (and a carpenter), and his solid grounding in the sport works less to lend gritty realism or slapstick plausibility to the many boxing scenes than to create a believable sense of solidarity among the three boxers."

 Jesse Thorn of the public radio show The Sound of Young America called The Hammer the best sports comedy of 2008.